wellesley-bisc195/BISC195.jl/docs/src/Syllabus.md

 In an era of high-throughput assays and datasets with thousands of samples containing millions of molecular sequences, a basic knowledge of computational methods is critical.
-Many tools for analyzing vast quantities of molecular data have only command-line interfaces, and performing statistical tests or plotting these large datasets is impossible with excel or other software with a graphical user interface.
+Many tools for investigating vast quantities of molecular data have only command-line interfaces, andanalyzing these large datasets is impossible with excel or other software with a graphical user interface.
 This course will provide an introduction to essential computational techniques for biological data analysis using a modern programming language, focusing on strategies for solving problems rather than specific syntax.